Rangers vs. Angels Player Props Betting Odds

-Marcus Semien and Shohei Ohtani are among the players with prop bets on the table when the Texas Rangers and the Los Angeles Angels play at Globe Life Field on Wednesday (at 8:05 PM ET).
+Player prop bet odds for Marcus Semien, Shohei Ohtani and others are listed when the Texas Rangers host the Los Angeles Angels at Globe Life Field on Thursday at 8:05 PM ET.

 Bet on this matchup or its props with BetMGM!